 If you want to be good at giving feedback, you also need to be good at getting it.
 Remember the old saying, “Don’t dish it out if you can’t take it”?

-You need to feel comfortable asking your team or direct reports for feedback, and in doing so, you help establish a culture where feedback is not something to be feared, but a normal part of working as a team .
-One way that Kim recommends eliciting feedback is at the end of a one-on-one meeting with someone.
+You need to feel comfortable asking your team or direct reports for feedback, and in doing so, you help establish a culture where feedback is not something to be feared, but a normal part of working as a team.
+One way that Kim recommends eliciting feedback is at the end of a 1-on-1 meeting.
+When you do:

 - Embrace the discomfort.
 Your teammate might not necessarily want to give you feedback when you ask for it, but embrace the discomfort and leave the opportunity open.
 One way Kim recommends to do this is ask for feedback, then shut your mouth and count to 6.
 You will get something in return for the silence.